 SQA Accreditation regulates approved awarding bodies and their accredited qualifications to safeguard the interests of learners, employers, parents, funding bodies and the Scottish Government.
 SQA do this by regulating awarding bodies and their qualifications against published regulatory requirements.

 The College of Animal Welfare (CAW)

-Established in 1989, by one of the leading animal welfare charities, Wood Green Animal Shelter in Cambridgeshire.
-Today, the College has centres in Cambridgeshire, Hertfordshire, Yorkshire and Scotland and specialises in training in the land-based sector.
-The College of Animal Welfare were the first VetSkill approved centre to offer our Microchipping qualification.
+CAW was established in 1989 by one of the leading animal welfare charities, Wood Green Animal Shelter, in Cambridgeshire.
+Today, the College has Centres in Cambridgeshire, Hertfordshire, Yorkshire and Scotland and specialising in training in the land-based sector.
+The College of Animal Welfare were the first approved Centre to offer the VetSkill Microchipping qualification.

 The Veterinary Medicines Directorate (VMD)

 The Veterinary Medicines Directorate (VMD) protects animal health, public health and the environment.
 The VMD is an executive agency, sponsored by the Department for Environment, Food and Rural Affairs.